 Rotating your rugs is always a good thing to do for any rug that you may have, your natural rug is no different.
 Rotate your rugs at least once a year.
 If your rug is in a high traffic zone or area you may want to rotate it at least every 6 months or more.
 This is especially important if your rug is in an area that gets a lot of sun on just one part of the rug gets sun.
 The constant sun can fade or change the color on most rugs.

 If your rug is also in a dark area or a dark corner unwanted pests can invade your home.
 Moths are known to use dark, quiet corners such as under furniture to lay their eggs.
-This is why rotating your rugs on regular bases is important.
+This is why rotating your rugs on regular basis is important.

 Vacuum Clean Your Rug